dhivyapriyaanbazhagan-builds/contextdrift/README.md

 | **System prompt erosion** | The "lost in the middle" effect (Liu et al., Stanford 2023) — LLMs recall context at the edges of a window better than content buried in the middle.
 Your early instructions fade. |
 | **Token waste** | Every API call re-processes the full history.
 You're paying compute cost on noise unrelated to your current question. |

-No AI chat product has solved this natively yet.

 ---

 ## What this does